nuage-studio/cookiecutter-pulumi-python/README.md

 │   ├── Pulumi.yaml
 │   └── README.md
 ├── Makefile
-├── my_dynamic_provider                     The main package folder with a subfolder for each resource type │   ├── my_resource                         The folder for a particular resource type │   │   ├── my_resource_provider.py         The Pulumi resource object │   │   └── my_resource.py                  The Dynamic Provider for the resource
-│   └── provider.py                         The backend provider configuration object
+├── pulumi_acme                             The main package folder with a subfolder for each resource type │   ├── database                            The folder for a particular resource type │   │   ├── database_provider.py            The Pulumi resource object │   │   └── database.py                     The Dynamic Provider for the resource │   └── provider.py                         The backend provider configuration object
 ├── README.md
 ├── requirements_dev.txt
-├── requirements.txt
 ├── setup.cfg
 └── setup.py
 ```